Updated Oct 30th, 2024

 The User Snapshot feature allows a quick overview of an individual user’s device, app version, location, top events triggered, and relevant user properties.
 Accessing this feature is as simple as clicking “View user snapshot” at the top of the real-time report.

-Best Ways to Use Google Analytics 4 Reports
+How to Use Different Google Analytics 4 Reports

 As you get more comfortable with GA4, you’ll find that a whole new world of reporting is now available.
 Here are a few ideas for using GA4 reporting capabilities to their fullest potential.